apache/predictionio/docs/manual/source/demo/tapster.html.md

 ![PIO Train](/images/demo/tapster/pio-train.png)

 Using the --driver-memory option to limit the memory used by Apache PredictionIO (incubating).
-Without this Apache PredictionIO (incubating) can consume too much memory leading to a crash.
+Without this Apache PredictionIO can consume too much memory leading to a crash.
 You can adjust the 4g up or down depending on your system specs.